GoogleChromeLabs/psi/README.md

 Type: `number`
 Default: `70`

 Threshold score to pass the PageSpeed test.
+Useful for setting a performance budget.

 ### psi.output(url, [options])